 It’s important to get the temperature of your milk right otherwise you will spoil the taste of your delicious coffee.
 This rule goes for any coffee, not just the cappuccino, but lattes, flat whites, and any other milk-based coffee.

-Americano vs Cappuccino – Whats the Real Difference?
+Americano vs Cappuccino – What’s the Real Difference?

-Both of these coffee beverages begins with an espresso base.
-Once you have mastered the art of making an espresso, you have the foundation for most of the coffees you would order from your local coffee house.
+Both of these coffee beverages begin with an espresso base.
+Once you have mastered the art of making an espresso, you have the foundation for most of the coffees you would ordinarily order from your local coffee house.
 The difference is what you do with the espresso shot to turn it into an americano, latte, cappuccino, flat white, or cold brew coffee.